rajaravivarma-r/lptrace/README.md

 # lptrace

+## NOTE: Code modified for Python3 from the original fork

 lptrace is strace for Python programs.
 It lets you see in real-time what functions a Python program is running.
 It's particularly useful to debug weird issues on production.